godot-dimensions/g4mf/specification/parts/mesh/mesh.md

 ### Normals

-The `"normals"` property is an integer index that references an accessor containing per-vertex-instance normals for this surface.
+The `"normals"` property is a binding object that defines the normals for this surface.
 If not defined, the surface has flat normals.

 Normals can be used to define the surface's shading, such as smooth shading or flat shading.
-The default behavior is to use flat normals, meaning that all vertex instances in a simplex cell have the same normal as the simplex cell itself.
+The default behavior is to use flat normals, meaning that all corners in a simplex cell have the same normal as the simplex cell itself.
 See [Calculating Cell Normals](#calculating-cell-normals) for more information about how to calculate normals for simplex cells.

-This is a reference to an accessor in the G4MF file's document-level `"accessors"` array.
-The accessor MUST be of a floating-point component type, and MUST have the `"vectorSize"` property set to the same value as the `"vectorSize"` of the mesh's vertices accessor.
-The amount of vectors in the accessor MUST be equal to the amount of vertex instances in the simplexes of this surface, which is the amount of component integers in the `"simplexes"` accessor.
-For example, for 3D meshes, this is the amount of triangular simplex cells multiplied by 3.
-For 4D meshes, this is the amount of tetrahedral simplex cells multiplied by 4, and so on.
-If the surface does not have simplexes, but has edges, then the amount of vectors in the accessor MUST be equal to the amount of component integers in the `"edges"` accessor, which is the amount of edges multiplied by 2.
-See [Vertex Instances](#vertex-instances) for more information about vertex instances, which are used by normals.
+The `"values"` accessor within the normals binding contains the normal directions, which MUST have a floating-point `componentType`, MUST have a `vectorSize` equal to the dimension of the mesh (3 for a 3D mesh, 4 for a 4D mesh, and so on), and the normal vectors MUST be normalized within the margin of floating-point precision errors.

+The binding's index properties (such as `"vertices"`, `"edges"`, `"simplexes"`, or `"geometry"` decompositions) control how the normal values are associated with mesh elements.
+See [G4MF Mesh Surface Bindings](bindings.md) for more information.

 ### Polytope Simplexes